 If shares of Rockwell Collins common stock are allocated to your account under the Rockwell Collins Retirement Savings Plan, such shares will be voted by the respective plan trustee as directed by you.
 If you are not an employee of Rockwell Collins, or you are an employee but do not have regular computer access as an integral part of your job duties, you may direct the plan trustee on how to vote the shares allocated to your plan account by telephone, mail or via the Internet as described above.
 You may also direct the trustee on how to vote such shares by telephone, mail or via the Internet as described above if shares of common stock are allocated to your account under the B/E Aerospace, Inc. Savings Plan.
 If shares are allocated to your account under the Rockwell Collins Retirement Savings Plan and you are an employee of Rockwell Collins with regular computer access as an integral part of your job duties, you will receive an email with instructions on how to direct the plan trustee to vote the shares allocated to your account under the plan.
-If you direct the plan trustee on how to vote the shares allocated to your plan account by telephone or via the Internet, your voting instructions must be received before 11:59 p.m.
-(Central Time) on January 8, 2018.
+If you direct the plan trustee on how to vote the shares allocated to your voting instructions must be received before 11:59 p.m (Central Time) on [].
 If you direct the plan trustee on how to vote the shares allocated to your plan account by mail, your voting instructions must be received before 6:00 a.m.
-(Central Time) on January 9, 2018.
-If shares are allocated to your account under the Rockwell Collins Retirement Savings Plan or the

-B/E Aerospace, Inc. Savings Plan and you do not timely submit your voting instructions by these deadlines or the deadlines contained in the email instructions, as applicable, the shares allocated to your plan account will be voted in the same proportion to the shares held in the applicable plan for which directions were timely received.
+(Central Time) on [].
+If shares are allocated to your account under the Rockwell Collins Retirement Savings Plan and you do not timely submit your voting instructions by these deadlines or the deadlines contained in the email instructions, as applicable, the shares allocated to your plan account will be voted in the same proportion to the shares held in the applicable plan for which directions were timely received.
+If shares are allocated to your account under the B/E Aerospace, Inc. Savings Plan and you do not timely submit your voting instructions by these deadlines or the deadlines contained in the email instructions, as applicable, the trustee will not vote the shares unless otherwise required by law.